Physiotherapy at the Child Development Service

 How We can Help

-A telephone consutation with a Physiotherapist provides parents in the ACT with an opportunity to discuss issues and seek information and advice about their child's gross motor development and posture, movement and walking.
+A consultation with a Physiotherapist provides parents in the ACT with an opportunity to discuss issues and seek information and advice about their child's gross motor development and posture, movement and walking.

-Physiotherapy telephone consultations are available for children 0-6 years who have a residential address in the ACT and have not had contact with the NDIA Early Childhood Early Intervention service partner, EACH.
+Physiotherapy consultations are available for children 0-6 years who have a residential address in the ACT and have not had contact with the NDIA Early Childhood Early Intervention service partner, EACH.

-The telephone consultations take the form of an informal discussion and screening of skills and not a formal assessment.
+The consultations take the form of an informal discussion and screening of skills and not a formal assessment.

-A written summary of the Physiotherapy telephone consultations is provided for parents.
+A written summary of the Physiotherapy consultations is provided for parents.